raspberrypilearning/astronaut-reaction-times/worksheet.md

-# Astronaut Reaction Time Game
+# Astronaut Reaction Times Game

 Things happen quickly when you’re travelling at 16,000 miles per hour (around 7,000 metres per second), and when debris and [micrometeoroids](http://www.esa.int/Our_Activities/Space_Engineering_Technology/Space_Environment/Micro-meteoroid_introduction) are heading towards you at around 22,500 miles per hour.
 Quick reactions and a steady